 If we need more time to research, or if each word only arrives on the page after a hard-fought mental battle – then that is our problem and not yours.

-That said, we will be tightening up our scope creep on projects to ensure a fair go all round.
+That said, we are strong on stopping scope creep on projects to ensure a fair go all round.

 What are you really paying for when you hire a copywriter?